fabianloebel/discordbot/README.md

-# First: Ignore the Bot name :D
+# First: Ignore the bot name :D

 This bot can:
 * Greet new members
 * Play music from all sources that are supported by youtube-dl

-# This Bot is frankensteined together from the following sources
+# This bot is frankensteined together from the following sources

 The music player part:
 - https://gist.github.com/vbe0201/ade9b80f2d3b64643d854938d40a0a2d